 All breeders or prospective breeders should be aware of 2 potentially serious conditions affecting the recently whelped bitch.
 Both are serious conditions requiring urgent veterinary attention and there still exists some confusion in some breeders’ minds about the causes.

-Calcium deficiency or milk fever in dogs occurs typically between 1 and 4 weeks after whelping.
+Milk fever in dogs occurs typically between 1 and 4 weeks after whelping.
 The bitch is in perfect health and the puppies are well-grown and have very healthy appetites.

 If the condition is observed in the early stages, the bitch may stop suckling the litter and sit apart from the puppies with an apprehensive expression.